 - Be bear aware; keep all food out of sight in approved containers or locked inside your vehicle and remove all food from area after eating

-All visitors must ford the river to reach the campground
+- All visitors must cross the river during rainy season to reach the campground

 - Heavy rains can make river impassible; as a result, campground may be subject to short term closure; call 805-434-1996 for updates